Construction Change Order Template 2026

 Step 4: Add pricing

-Add pricing in a way the client can understand.
+Present pricing in a way the client can actually follow.
+For small changes, one clear line is often enough:

 ItemAmount